A&E District Resources

 A "qualified residing artist" who lives in Maryland and sells "artistic work" in any of the 25 A&E Districts throughout the State is eligible for the income tax subtraction modification on income derived from their in-district sales (for performing artists, this includes income derived from performances in a district; for all "qualified residing artists", this includes internet sales originating in a district.)

 Eligible artists should submit a form 502AE with their annual state tax filing to claim the modification.
+The Comptroller's site has been redesigned.
+The link still works, you'll just need to hover over "Forms," and choose 502AE on the drop down menu under "Individual Tax Forms."

 Admissions & Amusement Tax Exemption